MIUN-STC/MOTP/README.md

 1. **Only one tracker per trail.**<br>
 There is big chance a trail will consume many tracker if otherwise.
 There is limited supply of trackers.
 2. **A tracker has a mass and changes its force direction towards a trail.**<br>
-A trail is not necessarily from target the tracker is tracking.
+A trail is not necessarily from a object the tracker is tracking.
 The tracker will be less distracted by false trails by keeping its momentum.<br>
 <a href="https://www.codecogs.com/eqnedit.php?latex=\LARGE&space;\ddot{x}&space;=&space;d&space;\frac{1}{m}&space;\frac{1}{u}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\LARGE&space;\ddot{x}&space;=&space;d&space;\frac{1}{m}&space;\frac{1}{u}" title="\LARGE \ddot{x} = d \frac{1}{m} \frac{1}{u}" /></a>
 3. **A tracker can only track a trail within a search radius.**<br>
 A object that has recently been tracked can not go very far away from the observed position.<br>